 - From the 16th to 19th centuries, hot chocolate was valued as a medicine as well as a drink.
 The explorer Francisco Hernández wrote that chocolate beverages helped treat fever and liver disease.
 Another explorer, Santiago de Valverde Turices, believed that large amounts of hot chocolate was helpful in treating chest ailments, but in smaller amounts could help stomach disorders.

 - A study conducted by Cornell University has shown that hot chocolate contains more antioxidants than wine and tea, therefore reducing the risk of heart disease.

-Hot Chocolate Fun Facts We May Have Missed
+Hot Chocolate Fun Facts We Missed

 Feel free to let us know about the hot chocolate fun facts we missed.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Find all of the National Food Holidays to spice up your food truck menu specials throughout the year.